blue-lotus-lab/LibExtentions/README.md

 We are build creative utitls/libraries/smartcontracts for developers/users/organizations.
 Our codes maybe using other infrastructures like openzeppelin into some codes.

 **Disclaimer**:\
-Using our codes without smart security audit on/in/into/at your prodtion codes is/as/with your own risk.
+Using our codes without smart security audit on/in/into/at your production codes is/as/with your own risk.

 #